In vitro fertilisation: Spread of infectious disease

 By sperm washing, the risk that a chronic disease in the individual providing the sperm would infect the birthing parent or offspring can be brought to negligible levels.

-If the sperm donor has hepatitis B, The Practice Committee of the American Society for Reproductive Medicine advises that sperm washing is not necessary in IVF to prevent transmission, unless the birthing partner has not been effectively vaccinated.
+If the sperm donor has hepatitis B, the Practice Committee of the American Society for Reproductive Medicine advises that sperm washing is not necessary in IVF to prevent transmission, unless the birthing partner has not been effectively vaccinated.
 In women with hepatitis B, the risk of vertical transmission during IVF is no different from the risk in spontaneous conception.
-However, there is not enough evidence to say that ICSI procedures are safe in women with hepatitis B in regard to vertical transmission to the offspring.
+However, there is not enough evidence to say that ICSI procedures are safe in women with hepatitis B regarding vertical transmission to the offspring.

-Regarding potential spread of HIV/AIDS, Japan's government prohibited the use of IVF procedures in which both partners are infected with HIV.
-Despite the fact that the ethics committees previously allowed the Ogikubo, Tokyo Hospital, located in Tokyo, to use IVF for couples with HIV, the Ministry of Health, Labour and Welfare of Japan decided to block the practice.
-Hideji Hanabusa, the vice president of the Ogikubo Hospital, states that together with his colleagues, he managed to develop a method through which scientists are able to remove HIV from sperm.
+Regarding the potential spread of HIV/AIDS, Japan's government prohibited the use of IVF procedures in which both partners are infected with HIV.
+Even though the ethics committees previously allowed the Ogikubo, Tokyo Hospital, located in Tokyo, to use IVF for couples with HIV, the Ministry of Health, Labour and Welfare of Japan decided to block the practice.
+Hideji Hanabusa, the vice president of the Ogikubo Hospital, states that together with his colleagues, he developed a method for scientists to remove HIV from sperm.

 In the United States, people seeking to be an embryo recipient undergo infectious disease screening required by the Food and Drug Administration (FDA), and reproductive tests to determine the best placement location and cycle timing before the actual embryo transfer occurs.
-The amount of screening the embryo has already undergone is largely dependent on the genetic parents' own IVF clinic and process.
+The amount of screening the embryo has already undergone is largely dependent on the genetic parents' IVF clinic and process.
 The embryo recipient may elect to have their own embryologist conduct further testing.